rmsk2/moreorless/readme.md

 # Building the software

-You will need `64tass`, GNU `make` and a Python3 interpreter in order to build the software.
+You will need `64tass`, GNU `make` (4.3 or later) and a Python3 interpreter in order to build the software.
 Configure the port in the makefile in order to use the target `upload` which, after bulding the software, uploads it to your F256 via the USB debug port and executes it.
 Build the target `test` in order to run all test cases (this requires `6502profiler`).
+Run `make clean` to clean all temporary files from the project directory.
+If you are under Windows you have to set the variable `WIN` to any value when invoking `make`, i.e. for instance `make WIN=1 upload`.

+## Building `mless.pgz`

+If you want to build `moreorless` as a PGZ simply call `make` or (`make WIN=1`).
+This will build `mless.pgz` and `keyval.pgz` and store these binaries in the project directory.

+## Building `mless` and uploading it to flash

+`moreorless` can be built in conjunction with a loader which makes it possible to run the program from flash memory.
+In order to do that connect your development machine to the USB debug port of your Foenix, check that the `PORT` variable in the `makefile` matches the COM port you use and then call `make flash` (or `make WIN=1 flash`).
+The `makefile` will build all binaries and write the loader as well as the progam binary to flash blocks
+$17, $18, $19 and $1a.
+If this works you can now start `moreorless` from flash memory using the command `/mless` at the BASIC or DOS prompt.